-A-D. The Company was not party to a business combination during the years ended December 31, 2020 and 2019, and does not carry goodwill in its statutory basis statements of admitted assets, liabilities, and capital and surplus.
+A-E. The Company was not party to a business combination during the years ended December 31, 2021 and 2020, and does not carry goodwill in its financial statements.

 4. DISCONTINUED OPERATIONS

 A. Discontinued Operation Disposed of or Classified as Held for Sale